 The family medicine specialty is in high demand throughout the country.
 Communities, hospitals, managed care organizations, and physician groups are all actively recruiting graduates of family medicine residency programs.
-Recognizing the demand for primary care physicians, the following loan repayment programs offer incentives for physicians who choose to practice in underserved areas:
+Recognizing the demand for primary care physicians, the following scholarship and loan repayment programs offer incentives for physicians who choose to practice in underserved areas:

 State of Ohio Physician Loan Repayment Program

 The Ohio Physician Loan Repayment Program (OPLRP) is a program in which American primary care physicians agree to practice primary care medicine full-time (40 hours per week) for a two-year period at an eligible site in a Health Professional Shortage Area (HPSA) or Health Resource Shortage Area.
 They also agree to provide services to all patients, regardless of ability to pay, and are required to accept Medicaid and Medicare patients, provide culturally appropriate care, and post appropriate signage indicating care is available to all.
 For the first two-year contract, selected applicants can receive up to $25,000 annually for repayment of outstanding health professions training debt.
 Clinicians who remain at their practice sites may be eligible to receive up to $35,000 annually for the third and fourth years.

 The American Academy of Family Physicians offers an online debt management resource to help you develop a plan to finance medical school, identify specific strategies for covering those costs, and creating an annual budget timeline for reassessing those costs.
 This information will provide you with practical tools to better understand the issues and sources of aid as you apply to medical school.